asdofindia/asdofindia.github.io/_posts/2018-08-15-what-to-do-with-life.md

 I set up a web server on Amazon Web Services last month and have been hosting my email, websites, and other services on it since then.
 I have written about these under the ["devops" category](https://asd.learnlearn.in/tag/devops/) on my site.
 I have to write about SVYM, and my adventurous journey to reach home later.

 I have also made all necessary arrangements for recording videos for [my YouTube channel](https://www.youtube.com/channel/UCv2M-cpTDCf9gBbOLd_QLUw).
-So except some video action soon.
+So expect some video action soon.

 I re-read "[A Guide for Young People: What to Do With Your Life](https://zenhabits.net/career/)" which is a small blog post by my favorite blogger Leo Babauta.
 [He is not a Buddhist monk](https://zenhabits.net/my-story/).